The American Automobile Industry in World War Two

 In 1945, the coal stoker business of the Portland plant was moved to Cleveland, OH and consolidated with that plant's oil burner business.
 However, this was not the end of the Iron Fireman plant in Portland.
 The plant switched product lines and began making aerospace products for Boeing aircraft and USAF guided missiles.
 The Portland site became known as the Portland Division of the company.
 In 1961 the company merged with the Electronic Specialty Company (ESCO).
 After the merger, the Portland plant continued to produce aerospace components until it was purchased in 1974 by Boeing.

-Following the World War Two, the company developed oil fired burners at their Cleveland facility and consolidated the business to that location.
+Following World War Two, the company developed oil fired burners at their Cleveland facility and consolidated the business at that location.
 By 1960 Iron Fireman had a commanding presence in commercial power burner sales – reportedly about 60% of the US market.
 Because coal had lost its place as the major heating fuel to oil and natural gas, the coal stoker business was sold to the Will-Burt company in 1966.

 This page will focus on the original Portland, OR operation of the company.